fountjac/preparation01/preparation02.md

 ## Career Goals ##

 For a long time my goal as been to end up in genetic research, but I'm open to other careers.
 I want to be doing statistics with medical data in some form.

+## Why STA 518? ##

+From looking at job openings last year R skills are very much in demand.
+I'm proficient in coding in SAS, and I like SAS better than R currently, but its important to have a wide range of skills.
+R seems very useful and interesting, I'm excited to learn more.